show menu

 Key points

-• UNHCR can improve the well-being of refugees and its own response by facilitating refugee connectivity.
+• UNHCR can improve the well-being of forcibly displaced people and its own response by facilitating refugee connectivity alongside partners spanning national authorities, private sector, development actors and civil society

-• Find out what laws and regulations govern the access of refugees to SIM cards.
+• Find out what laws and regulations govern the access of refugees to SIM cards and advocate where there are barriers to inclusion

-• Liaise with mobile network operators in the early stages of an emergency.
-Make them aware of the location of planned settlements and influx numbers.
-This will enable them to assess the commercial viability of expanding their infrastructure.
+• Liaise with mobile network operators and other internet service providers in the early stages of an emergency.
+Make them aware of hosting locations and numbers hosted.
+This will enable them to assess the commercial viability of expanding infrastructure

-• Make targeted investments in connected facilities such as community centres and schools.
+• Make targeted investments in connected facilities such as community centres and schools – consider how financing initial infrastructure and consolidating expenditure may reduce overall costs over time, enhancing sustainability

-• Programming decisions and actions should consider current and projected connectivity and take account of the expressed priorities, needs, capacities and views of persons of concern.
+• Programming decisions and actions should consider current and projected connectivity and take into account the expressed priorities, needs, capacities, and views of the communities, particularly marginalized groups such as women and girls, people with disabilities, the elderly et al

 In this section: